How to Monitor the Uptime of Your Website (+Tools)

 What is the uptime of a website?

-Your uptime refers to the percentage of time that your website is accessible to users.
-This is calculated by comparing the amount of time the site runs without any technical difficulties to downtime.
+Your uptime refers to the percentage of time your website is accessible to users and running without interruptions.
+A website’s uptime is calculated by comparing the amount of time the site runs without any technical difficulties to when there’s downtime.

-If you experience 100% uptime, then your website would be up and running all day and all night without any interruptions.
+100% uptime means your website has been up and running all day and all night without interruptions.
 On the other hand, if your website experiences a 10-minute outage during an 8-hour period, then it would have 99.6% uptime.
+Get it?

 Why You Want a High Uptime